decredcommunity/guidelines/proposals.md

   - make sure you don't miss email notifications from Politeia
 - [ ] update the proposal
   - as you discover common questions or points of confusion, edit the proposal to address them
   - imagine that most voters will only read the final revision before casting a vote, and that they will _not_ read the comments.
-They take time to read and are not shown in Decrediton (the main GUI wallet).
+Comments take time to read and are not shown in Decrediton (the main GUI wallet).
   - again, treat the proposal document as a _contract_ with Decred DAO
 - [ ] summarize significant changes in the proposal itself
   - there is a feature to view text diff between proposal revisions, but not everyone knows how to use it
   - when the changes are big or there are many of them, it takes time to read the diffs
-  - noting major changes at the end of the proposal makes them visible and saves time for the stakeholders, whose time and attention is a valuable resource
+  - noting major changes at the end of the proposal makes them visible and saves time for the stakeholders, whose time and attention is a scarce resource
-  - those interested in detailed changes can still read the diffs
+  - those interested in detailed changes can always check the diffs
   - see examples [here](https://proposals.decred.org/proposals/063e382) and [here](https://proposals.decred.org/proposals/32cba00)
 - [ ] give it some time for discussion
   - I recommend [2 weeks](https://github.com/decredcommunity/issues/issues/117) to let everyone digest the proposal and post feedback